 The hydrangea shrine is located in the Sashiogi area of Nishi Ward, Saitama City.
 It is an Hikawa Shrine.
 The Sashiogi Hikawa Shrine, one of hundreds of Hikawa Shrines in the Kanto plain.
 Have you ever heard of Sashiogi Hikawa Shrine?
 It is quite a small shrine and garden in the middle of a built up residential area.
 But amazingly it has a parking lot.
 It fits about six cars.
 Moreover, it has the most beautiful hydrangea as well as a selection of other seasonal flowers including varieties of daylilies.
 Even without flowers in bloom the shrine is very picturesque with intricate wood carvings and a red roof, as you can see above.

-As you can tell from the photos above, this year I visited a little too early for the hydrangea.
-But the daylilies and the Japanese meadowsweet are blooming beautifully.
+As you can tell from the photos above, in 2021 I visited a little too early for the hydrangea.
+But the daylilies and the Japanese meadowsweet were blooming beautifully.
 I recommend waiting until at least the weekend in order to see more of the blue and purple hydrangea.
 Moreover, you can get a much more dramatic photo of the shrine fringed with color, when more of the hydrangea are in bloom.
 You don’t need a lot of time at this shrine.
 Moreover, if you are coming by car, you can’t really park for long either.
 But if you are in the neighborhood and looking for an hydrangea shot that isn’t already all over Instagram, Sashiogi Hikawa Shrine might be an option for you!